Meet the Makers

 She is the only bread-winner for her children as well as her siblings.

 They live in Inchanga which is a rural area about 50km away from Durban.
-This is one of the area which has been ravaged by HIV aids.
+This is one of the areas which has been ravaged by HIV/ AIDS.
 She is not infected herself but some members of her family are.

 This is Mazulu, the master bead-maker of this family.
 She is 53 years old.
 She has had 6 kids but 3 of them died of aids.
 She also cares for her nieces and nephews as their parents also died of aids.